 Assistant Professor Maria Taroutina received her PhD in the History of Art from Yale University in 2013.
 She was an undergraduate at Yale (Class of 2006) and stayed on to do her graduate work, earning her MA and MPhil degrees in the History of Art in 2008 and 2009 respectively.

-As a scholar of the nineteenth and twentieth centuries, Dr Taroutina has focused her research primarily on the architecture, painting and sculpture of Imperial and early Soviet Russia with the aim of tracing its historical contribution to international modernism.
-Her first book, The Icon and the Square: Russian Modernism and the Russo-Byzantine Revival is forthcoming with Pennsylvania State University Press.
-It charts the rediscovery and rigorous reassessment of the medieval Russo-Byzantine artistic tradition in Russia in the years 1860-1920.
+As a scholar of the nineteenth and twentieth centuries, Asst Prof Taroutina has focused her research primarily on the architecture, painting and sculpture of Imperial and early Soviet Russia with the aim of tracing its historical contribution to international modernism.
+Her first book, The Icon and the Square: Russian Modernism and the Russo-Byzantine Revival (Pennsylvania State University Press, 2018) charts the rediscovery and rigorous reassessment of the medieval Russo-Byzantine artistic tradition in Russia in the years 1860-1920.
 In particular, it argues that there was an intimate link between Byzantine revivalism and modernist experimentation, which ultimately contributed to the formation of the twentieth-century avant-garde movements.